cran-task-views/MissingData/MissingData.md

     `norm`, `cat` and `mix`) and can be used to obtain imputed complete datasets or multiple imputations (functions `imp.`XXX for `norm`, `cat` and `mix`), once the model parameters have been estimated.
-    `pkg("CensMFM")` extends these methods by using an EM approach to fit different mixtures of multivariate missing data.\
+    `r pkg("CensMFM")` and `r pkg("imputeMulti")` extend these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous or categorical data.\
     `r pkg("imputeR")` is also using an EM based imputation framework that offers several different algorithms, including Lasso, tree-based models or PCA.
 In addition, `r pkg("TestDataImputation")` implements imputation based on EM estimation (and other simpler imputation methods) that are well suited for dichotomous and polytomous tests with item responses.
--   *Full Information Maximum Likelihood* (also known as "direct maximum likelihood" or "raw maximum likelihood") is available in `r pkg("lavaan")` (and in its extension
-    `r pkg("semTools")`), `r pkg("OpenMx")` and
-    `r pkg("rsem")`, for handling missing data in structural equation modeling.
+-   *Full Information Maximum Likelihood* (also known as "direct maximum likelihood" or "raw maximum likelihood") is available in `r pkg("lavaan")` (and in its extension `r pkg("semTools")`), `r pkg("OpenMx")` and `r pkg("rsem")`, for handling missing data in structural equation modeling.
 -   *Bayesian approaches* for handling missing values in model based clustering with variable selection is available in `r pkg("VarSelLCM")`.
     The package also provides imputation using the posterior mean.
 -   *Missing values in generalized linear models* is provided in package `r pkg("mdmb")` for various families. `r pkg("JointAI")` implements Bayesian approaches for generalized linear mixed models.